Thealoe/ParametrizedMazeGen/README.md

 ## Model-driven Engineering

-This makes reference to the _mde_ folder.s
+This makes reference to the _mde_ folder.

 ### Set up